 - Laser Noise: For any given target, laser noise is the breadth of the data cloud per laser return (i.e., last, first, etc.).
 Lower intensity surfaces (roads, rooftops, still/calm water) experience higher laser noise.
-The laser noise range for this mission is approximately 0.02 meters. - Relative Accuracy: Internal consistency refers to the ability to place a laser point in the same location over multiple flight lines, GPS conditions, and aircraft attitudes. - Absolute Accuracy: RTK GPS measurements taken in the study areas compared to LiDAR point data.
+The laser noise range for this mission is approximately 0.02 meters. - Relative Accuracy: Internal consistency refers to the ability to place a laser point in the same location over multiple flight lines, GPS conditions, and aircraft attitudes. - Absolute Accuracy: RTK GPS measurements were taken in the all study area and are compared to LiDAR point data.
+The root mean square error (RMSE) is reported for the study area, along with 1- and 2-sigma absolute deviation values.